Acodei Data Processing Agreement

 4. Confidentiality

-4.1 Acodei will ensure that persons authorized to Process User Personal Data are bound by appropriate confidentiality obligations (whether contractual or statutory).
+4.1 Acodei will ensure that persons authorized to process User Personal Data are bound by appropriate confidentiality obligations (whether contractual or statutory).

 4.2 Acodei will not disclose User Personal Data to any third party except as permitted under this DPA, the Agreement, or as required by law.